Regulation of Care

 (1) The registered person

-must ensure that an independent person visits the children’s home at
+must ensure that an independent person visits the children’s home service

 (2) When the independent